sizezero/hanoi/README.md

 There are definitely some quirks between [old C and new C](http://ee.hawaii.edu/~tep/EE160/Book/chapapx/node7.html).
 The most significant differences are:

-1. Variable declarations must come before all other instructions.
+* Variable declarations must come before all other instructions.
-1. Variable declarations cannot include assignments.
+* Variable declarations cannot include assignments.
-1. Function arguments and types must be on separate lines.
+* Function arguments and types must be on separate lines.
-1. Only old fashioned comments are allowed.
+* Only old fashioned comments are allowed.
-1. Void is not allowed as a function return type.
+* Void is not allowed as a function return type.
-1. Standard includes don't exist. (although #define does exist but the terminal has a hard time with non-escaped # characters)
+* Standard includes don't exist. (although `#define` does exist but the terminal has a hard time with non-escaped # characters)
-1. Heap allocation (malloc) doesn't exist.
+* Heap allocation doesn't exist.
+No `malloc()`
-1. The parser is easily confused by ambiguity.
-Expressions such as j==-1 are somehow interpreted as an assignment and should instead be written as j == -1
+* The parser is easily confused by ambiguity.
+Expressions such as `j==-1` are somehow interpreted as an assignment and should instead be written as `j == -1`

 ```C
 func1() {